zli117/PicoMK/docs/layout_cc.md

 static Status register1 = RegisterKeyscan(/*tag=*/0);
 ```

 For next step you can take a look at the default layout at `configs/default/layout.cc` for [Pico-Keyboard](https://github.com/zli117/Pico-Keyboard).
+Please also take a look at the `layout_helper.h` for helper macros and keycodes.